richardndungu94/Terraform-aws-webserver/README.md

-# Terraform AWS Web Server - Infrastructure as Code Project
+# Terraform AWS Web Server - Infrastructure as Code Project(Iac)

 A comprehensive demonstration of Infrastructure as Code (IaC) principles using Terraform to deploy a secure AWS web server.
 This project showcases modern DevOps practices including cloud automation, security scanning, and best practices for managing cloud infrastructure programmatically.

+The project aims to advance DevSecOps skills by ensuring the Iac infrastructure is secure by creating the IaC infrastructure then merging with security features and policies.

 ---